-The cornerstone of my recovery first off, is my spirituality.
+The cornerstone of my recovery, first off, is my spirituality.
 A strong belief in God as my higher power has kept me centered.
 Attending at least 3 meetings per week, also chairing two meetings.
 When I first arrived at my 90-day treatment at Exodus House, I was in disbelief.
-I hadn't been sober for more than 30 days since I was 15 years old.
+I hadn’t been sober for more than 30 days since I was 15 years old.
 I endured the group therapy and the countless worksheets just looking to reform myself.
-I went from a serious introvert, who didn't relate really to anyone to being accepted as an alumnus, and a secretary of two meetings.
+I went from a serious introvert, who didn’t relate really to anyone to being accepted as an alumnus, and a secretary of two meetings.
 I now lead by example and am supportive of current residents.
 The path was very narrow, and challenges met me in most directions.
 I took all suggestions from my counselor and did as much work as I could.

 We attended meetings 5 times a week and followed a strict routine.
-We had chores, and other responsibilities as we learned to live chemical free.
+We had chores and other responsibilities as we learned to live chemical-free.
 It seems to me it all began with admitting I was powerless.

 For the first 30 days, we had to recall situations where we were powerless.
-This at first was tedious, and it seemed like I always wrote the same thing.
+This, at first, was tedious, and it seemed like I always wrote the same thing.

 After the first 30 days, we graduated to just recognizing addictive behaviors and other character defects.
-These were routine daily event sheets which also help formulate a new way to think.
+These were routine daily event sheets, which also helped formulate a new way to think.
 Finally, I could understand that I was not the only person who felt like this.
 I found common ground to relate to others.
 With Alcoholics Anonymous, we have a commonality.
 We have at least one thing that we all relate to.
 The phenomenon of craving and also the allergy to alcohol.